Complete Cursor Pro Subscription Guide: Pricing, Payment Methods, Student Discount & Money-Saving Tips (2026)

 Data shows 70% of Free tier users report it’s “sufficient.”
 The remaining 30% who need Pro are basically heavy users coding 4+ hours daily.

-Can Business tier save money?
+Can the Teams tier save money?
 (Avoid this pitfall)

-Seeing Business tier at $40/user/month, some people think about splitting costs with 3-5 people—wouldn’t that be cheaper than buying Pro individually?
+Seeing the Teams tier (formerly Business) at $40/user/month, some people think about splitting costs with 3-5 people—wouldn’t that be cheaper than buying Pro individually?

 Answer: It won’t be cheaper.

-Business tier’s $40 includes team management, unified billing, and priority support—essentially still $40 per person.
+Teams’ $40 includes team management, unified billing, and priority support (with usage credits at Pro level)—essentially still $40 per person.
 It’s designed for company procurement and unified management, not for saving money through group buys.

-Moreover, Business tier has a restriction: admins can see team members’ usage.
+Moreover, the Teams tier has a restriction: admins can see team members’ usage.
 If you’re splitting with strangers, privacy becomes an issue.

 ”Money-saving methods” to avoid